surajrampure/surajrampure.github.io/index.md

 <!-- I'm also a faculty advisor and [MaCSS mentor](https://sites.lsa.umich.edu/macss-scholars/people-2/faculty-mentors). -->

-Previously, I spent three years as a lecturer in the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu/) at the University of California, San Diego, where I coordinated the senior data science capstone program and received the campus-wide Distinguished Teaching Award in 2024.
+From 2021-2024, I was a lecturer in the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu/) at the University of California, San Diego, where I coordinated the senior data science capstone program and received the campus-wide Distinguished Teaching Award in 2024.

 I earned BS and MS degrees in [Electrical Engineering and Computer Sciences](https://eecs.berkeley.edu/) from the University of California, Berkeley, and I'm originally from Windsor, Ontario 🇨🇦.